Garuda Indonesia Flight 200: EU ban and Garuda's reform

 Following the crash of Flight 200, the European Union (EU) banned all Indonesian airlines from flying into the EU.
 The ban was a watershed moment for Garuda, leading to widespread reforms within the airline to improve both its safety and service standards.
 It led to the implementation of the 5-year Quantum Leap improvement program.
 Garuda's fleet was nearly doubled with the introduction of new aircraft such as the Boeing 737-800 and Airbus A330-300.
 Garuda also added more destinations by starting or resuming service to destinations such as Amsterdam and London.
 The European ban on Garuda was lifted in June 2009, two years after the crash, and the airline resumed service to Europe shortly afterwards with the inauguration of a one-stop service from Jakarta to Amsterdam via Dubai.

 In popular culture

-The crash is featured in the Season 15 premiere of Mayday (Air Crash Investigations).
+The crash is featured in Season 15 episode 8 of Mayday (Air Crash Investigations).
 The episode is titled "Fatal Focus".